junxit/us-congress-bills-116/bill.md

 - **(c)** *Horse shows and exhibitions* Section 4 of the Horse Protection Act (15 U.S.C.
 1823) is amended—
   - **(1)** in subsection (a)—
     - **(A)** by striking “appointed” and inserting “licensed”; and
     - **(B)** by adding at the end the following new sentences: “In the first instance in which the Secretary determines that a horse is sore, the Secretary shall disqualify the horse from being shown or exhibited for a period of not less than 180 days.
-In the second instance in which the Secretary determines that such horse is sore, the Secretary shall disqualify the horse for a period of not less than one year.
-In the third instance in which the Secretary determines that such horse is sore, the Secretary shall disqualify the horse for a period of not less than three years.”;
+In the second instance in which the Secretary determines that such horse is sore, the Secretary shall disqualify the horse for a period of not less than 1 year.
+In the third instance in which the Secretary determines that such horse is sore, the Secretary shall disqualify the horse for a period of not less than 3 years.”;
   - **(2)** in subsection (b) by striking “appointed” and inserting “licensed”;
   - **(3)** by striking subsection (c) and inserting the following new subsection:
     > - **(c)**